A Short History of (Orbital) Decay: Roman's Prospects for Detecting Dying Planets: Estimating the Yield

 \subsection{Caveats}

 Planet occurrence rates and properties in the Roman field might differ greatly from what we observe in the Solar neighborhood.
-The yield of orbital decay is likely to be especially sensitive to how many transiting planets Roman observes orbiting subgiant stars.
+Three of the four high-significance systems shown in Table \ref{tab:systems} are among the $\sim200$ catalog systems with log($g$)$\,< 3.8$, suggesting the yield of orbital decay is especially sensitive to how many transiting planets Roman observes orbiting subgiant stars.
 Roman will set lower limits on $Q_{*}^{'}$ for an unprecedentedly large sample of transiting planet hosts, improving empirical constraints on $Q_{*}^{'}$.
 For a variety of factors, our yield estimate is likely overly conservative.
 First, the \cite{wilson_transiting_2023} catalog used occurrence rates with only upper limits for much of the parameter space where $P \lesssim 1$ day.
 We expect that the catalog underestimates the number of planets that will be detected in the regime of interest for orbital decay.
 Additionally, the catalog does not simulate planets around giants, which Roman is expected to detect.
 Orbital decay is not the only phenomenon that causes deviations from a linear ephemeris model.
 Precession, dynamical perturbations from other bodies, and acceleration of the system along our line of sight can lead to a non-zero period derivative.
-Since dynamical interactions with other planets would be periodic, line-of-sight acceleration and apsidal precession are the most nefarious false positive scenarios.
-It often requires some detective work to decipher the physical origin of such a signal \citep[e.g.,][]{bouma_wasp-4_2020, ivshina_tess_2022}.
-Radial velocity measurements will be difficult to acquire for Roman stars so excluding line-of-sight acceleration might be difficult.
+It often requires some detective work to decipher the physical origin of an inferred period derivative \citep[e.g.,][]{bouma_wasp-4_2020, ivshina_tess_2022}.
+Radial velocity measurements will be difficult to acquire for Roman stars so excluding line-of-sight acceleration directly is generally not feasible.
+The number of detectable period derivatives caused by line-of-sight acceleration depends on the number of widely-orbiting companions to planet-hosting stars and on their eccentricity distribution.
+Line-of-sight acceleration should produce systems whose periods are inferred to be increasing as well as decreasing so observing a substantial excess of inferred negative period derivatives would help establish orbital decay at a population-level.
 One can exclude apsidal precession by timing secondary eclipses \citep{yee_orbit_2020} or by inferring precession would require unphysically large planet Love numbers \citep{vissapragada_possible_2022}.
-The latter of these approaches is likely to be more feasible with Roman stars.
+Apsidal precession causes a sinusoidal, rather than quadratic, timing deviations so long-term transit time modeling might rule out precession as well.
+It might be difficult to establish orbital decay as the most likely cause of an inferred period derivative for any individual system.